jjestrada2/jjestrada2/README.md

 ### I love hackathons and entrepreneurship

-💪🏼 I'm currently studying Computer Science at San Francisco State University.
 💖 In my free time, I create **projects to practice my skills**.
 You can see them on my [GitHub](https://github.com/jjestrada2).
 🧙‍♂️ I live in the Bay Area, CA. I love books.
-🎉✨ Currently running my startup in San Francisco.
+🎉✨ Currently running my startup.

 ## 🚀 Projects: